w-mcilhagga/awkish/README.md

 found (using the parameter `result`) and the second one prints the line.
 Actions are executed in the order they are defined.

-In this example, searching for John twice per line (which happens because the `find` decorator is used twice) isn't exactly efficient, but awkish is really more about convenience.
+In this example, searching for John twice per line isn't exactly efficient, but awkish is really more about convenience.

 If you'd rather use a regular
-expression, `awk.search(pattern)` will invoke `re.search(pattern, line)` for each line/record in the file, and do the associated action (in this case, the default).
+expression, `Awk.search(pattern)` will invoke `re.search(pattern, line)` for each line/record in the file, and do the associated action (in this case, the default).

-There is also a `match` decorator which invokes `re.match` instead.
+There is also an `Awk.match` static method which invokes `re.match` instead.

 The `result` parameter always contains the return value of the condition, when it succeeds (that is, when it doesn't return `False` or `None`).
 This allows you to